No Children Allowed: Establishments Ban Children

 Before the plane had even taken off, her son began to cry.
 It wasn’t long before all the passengers were looking in her direction with annoyance.
 Then she began to hear comments like “what a bad mother,” “she can’t take care of her own child.”

-The young mother was almost speechless.
+Understandably, the young mother was almost speechless.

 Her child’s cries lasted just 10 minutes, after which he went to sleep and didn’t wake up until landing.